pinojs/pino/docs/asynchronous.md

   (up to 4KB of logs)
   * For instance, a power cut will mean up to 4KB of buffered logs will be lost

-So in summary, only use extreme mode when performing an extreme amount of logging and it is acceptable to potentially lose the most recent logs.
+So in summary, use asynchronous logging only when performing an extreme amount of logging, and it is acceptable to potentially lose the most recent logs.

-* Pino will register handlers for the following process events/signals so that Pino can flush the extreme mode buffer:
+* Pino will register handlers for the following process events/signals so that Pino can flush the asynchronous logger buffer:

   + `beforeExit`
   + `exit`